In this article, we will show you how to create Tableau filters on Measures with an example.

 Range of Values

 This tab of Tableau Filters on Measures contains two text boxes.
-The first one to select the minimum value and the second is to write the maximum value.
-So, you write the value as per your requirement using those text boxes, or you can use the range bar and drag it to an appropriate point.
-For this demo, we are leaving the maximum value as it is and changed the minimum value to 2,455
+The first one to select the minimum value, and the second is to write the maximum value.
+So, you write the value as per your requirement using those text boxes.
+Or use the range bar and drag it to an appropriate point.
+For this Tableau Filters on Measures demo, we are leaving the maximum value as it is and changed the minimum value to 2,455

 From the below screenshot, you can see the Filtered bar chart.